vocdoni/dvote-rs/README.md

 - Install Rust and Cargo
 - Install the Android NDK on Linux or MacOS
+  - Ensure that `ANDROID_NDK_HOME` points to your NDK folder
+  - On Linux, make sure that `ANDROID_NDK_HOME` targets the specific version folder, like `Android/sdk/ndk-bundle/21.1.6352462`
 - Install XCode if you are targeting iOS from MacOS
 - Run `make init`
 - Run `make all`